antaz/hikari/share/man/man1/hikari.md

 * **border**

-  Defined the thickness of view borders in pixels.
+  Defines the thickness of view borders in pixels.

 Standard border thickness is set to **1**.

 ```
 border = 1
 ```

 * **gap**